SMSinclair/imbalanced_classes_lambda/README.md

 # 2 minute summary
 - Classification is when you are trying to classify elements of a set.
 When there are two groups, it's binary classification.
+- If the event is really rare, there can be problems in building a machine learning model.
-- There are issues when the event really rare, for example: fraud, cancer, device failure
+- Common examples include fraud, cancer, and device failure
+- We should be concerned about how we evaluate our model and how we construct our training data.

 This repository is organized into the following sections:

-1. What are imbalanced classes?
+1. What are highly imbalanced classes?

 2. Why is it a problem with classification?